 The night is fast approaching

-If life is not more than things to you then this can’t be of any good.
+If life is not more than things to you, then this can’t be of any good.
 However, it can if you are willing to look beyond just material things.
-There has been a lot of question about what life is and many philosophies as there are people.
-Which of these philosophies define life?
+There have been a lot of questions about what life is and many philosophies as there are people.
+Which of these philosophies defines life?
 Some say life can’t be defined.
 That too is its own philosophy.
-When asked “what is life”, what comes to mind?
-Back then many of us could quickly give answers to the question but as we got older the answers became few.
-Today some are left with no answer.
-You know as life happened our many answers to what life is became fewer.
-There were some as a kid who would quickly say life is beautiful, but today if they are asked the same question they would be stuttering.
-It seems the older you grow the more you seem to understand life.
-The more detail you get the less you talk.
+When asked, “What is life?”, what comes to mind?
+Back then, many of us could quickly give answers to the question, but as we got older, the answers became fewer.
+Today, some are left with no answer.
+You know, as life happens, our many answers to what life is become fewer.
+There were some as a kid who would quickly say life is beautiful, but today, if they are asked the same question, they would be stuttering.
+It seems the older you grow, the more you seem to understand life.
+The more detail you get, the less you talk.
 It makes you humble.

 If we‘ve closely followed this Pharaoh, we must have realised that first, he was a thoughtful man.